 Set boundaries in your personal life.
 70% of 2000 millennial respondents in this survey said they identify themselves only through their jobs.
 If that isn’t a lack of boundaries, I don’t know what is.

 Do you have a family member constantly calling you about their anxieties?
 Do you find yourself spread too thin, helping everyone but yourself?
 You’re not alone.
 Get out your calendar app or your physical calendar and plot your schedule day by day.
 Always block out time every single day for your interests or hobbies.
 Plan it out and stick to the schedule even if it’s only 10 minutes a day of your favorite activity.
 You show up for your friends and family, so always show up for yourself too.

 Or on nearby running trails.
 Or during a seven-minute workout.
 Making exercise an integral part of your daily routine isn’t just good for your well-being.
 It releases chemicals to the brain that boost productivity as well.
 So take an exercise break to recharge and get re-inspired when you hit a wall.

 Trust me: This works.

-So well, in fact, that I sometimes think smartphone voice recording apps were created specifically for mid-afternoon jogs.
+So well that I sometimes think smartphone voice recording apps were explicitly created for mid-afternoon jogs.
 They’re a great way to cure writer’s block.
 I often have some of my most creative brainstorming sessions when I step away from my home office to take a running tour of the neighborhood.

-When you work remotely, you can break from your seat for 30 minutes and no one will care.
+You can break from your seat for 30 minutes when you work remotely, and no one will care.

 Don’t get lured into thinking you can work from home while the kids quietly entertain themselves in the background.
 It.
 Won’t.
 Work.
 Even as an independent contractor or freelancer, it’s important to separate work and personal hours.